 Related Post: Email Newsletters and the Law: What You Need to Know

-I know that this can be a lot to remember and can seem really overwhelming, especially if you’re a newer blogger.
+I know that this can be a lot to remember and can seem really overwhelming, especially if you’re a new blogger.
 But these are super important things to keep in mind.
-To help keep you on track, I’ve created a handy dandy printable checklist to keep you in line!
+To help keep you on track, I’ve created a handy dandy FREE printable Legal Checklist to keep you in line!
 Just enter your info below to download.

 Disclaimer: I am an attorney, but I am not your attorney.
 The information in this article is for general informational purposes only and is not legal advice.
 This article does not create an attorney-client relationship.
 The author is not liable for any losses or damages related to actions of failure to act related to the content in this article.
 If you need specific legal advice, consult with an attorney who specializes in your subject matter and jurisdiction.